ridopandiSinaga/ridopandiSinaga.github.io/_tabs/about.md

 Hi!👋 I'm **Ridopandi Sinaga**.

-Currently an IT undergraduate student at the university of North Sumatra.
-I am interested in *Machine Learning*.
+Currently an  undergraduate IT student at the university of North Sumatra.
+I am interested in *Machine Learning* and *backend dev*.
 I *classify* large amounts of documents by *training models* to *automate repetitive tasks*.
-Additionally, I *optimize data pipelines* for clients by *designing and building ETL pipelines* to ensure they run efficiently.
+Additionally, I *optimize data pipelines* for excercise by *designing and building ETL pipelines* to ensure they run efficiently.
 I *explore and analyze data* and randomly *scrape data* from the internet.
-I am also responsible for *visualizing* some of our POC projects.
 I spend a lot of my time *researching new technologies* that can *help me* reduce manual labor.

 # Contact Me🤙
 - Hit me up on [LinkedIn](https://www.linkedin.com/in/ridopandi-sinaga) and let's expand our professional network